Zimmerman case was not about race, juror tells CNN

 A jury of six anonymous women - all white, except one - found Zimmerman not guilty of second-degree murder and manslaughter on Saturday after a three-week trial in which defense lawyers argued that he shot Martin in self-defense.

-"He had a right to defend himself," the juror said, adding she believed Martin started the fight and threw the first punch.
+"He had a right to defend himself," the juror said, adding that she believed Martin started the fight and threw the first punch.

 The juror told CNN that an initial poll of the six women showed three favored not guilty, two voted for manslaughter and one opted for second-degree murder.